 We continue to challenge some calls received by our Fire Control centre, to minimise the number of false alarms responded to and to ensure we always have sufficient resources to mobilise most effectively to the calls where lives and property are in danger.
-Additionally, following the establishment of the nature of the call via a robust call challenging system, our Fire Control can mobilise one of the three Business Support Vehicles which have been recently introduced to our service delivery model, to false alarm calls who can provide support to the business or trust ensuring they are doing all they can to keep their employees and the public safe.
+We are currently trialling an innovative approach to mobilising which we have developed called 999eye.
+This allows the caller to send a live feed of the incident to Fire Control via a onetime only URL link from their own mobile phone, passing vital information to support Fire Control to appropriately resource the incident and give on coming crews vital information Additionally, following the establishment of the nature of the call via a robust call challenging system, our Fire Control can mobilise one of the three Business Support Vehicles which have been recently introduced to our service delivery model, to false alarm calls who can provide support to the business or trust ensuring they are doing all they can to keep their employees and the public safe.
 Where necessary this may involve commencing relevant and proportionate enforcement of the Regulatory Reform (Fire Safety) Order 2005.
 In particular, advice can be provided on the management and suitability of the fire alarm, leading to a reduction in automatic false alarm calls.